-The project focuses on the enhancement of visual word processing in children with reading problems (5th and 6th graders).
+The project focused on the enhancement of visual word processing in children with reading problems (5th and 6th graders).

 - Study 1: Struggling readers with migration background